BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ### Events
 We use an event-based system to drive disease progression in individuals and interventions, where at each decision point we calculate when the next event will occur and add it to an event list for that day.
-For each type of event there is an \texttt{eventlist} structure which contains an array of linked lists for each day of the simulation.
+For each type of event there is an `eventlist` structure which contains an array of linked lists for each day of the simulation.
 We use doubly linked lists to allow for efficient deletion as well as insertion of events.
 Event lists also keep track of the current and total number of events by type (defined as all entries today and in the past).

 ### Individuals
-Each person in the population is represented by an \texttt{individual} structure and the population is static.
+Each person in the population is represented by an `individual` structure and the population is static.
-The \texttt{individual} structure contains the following information:
+The `individual` structure contains the following information:
 1. Demographic - age, house number, network membership
 2. Interaction diary - list of all interactions over a period of days (note this is not only the ones tracked by the app)
-3. Disease - current status (i.e.\ symptomatic, severity) and pointers to both current and future disease events
+3. Disease - current status (i.e. symptomatic, severity) and pointers to both current and future disease events
 4. Quarantine - is the person currently quarantined, and pointers to that event and the release event

 ### Network Construction
-Each interaction network has an associated \texttt{network} structure which contains an array of edges.
+Each interaction network has an associated `network` structure which contains an array of edges.
-Network structures can be static (i.e.\ household), static but down-sampled (i.e.\ workplace) or dynamically generated at each time step (i.e.\ random).
+Network structures can be static (i.e. household), static but down-sampled (i.e. workplace) or dynamically generated at each time step (i.e. random).
 Network generation is modular and any network can be added to the ABM as long as it can be represented by an array of edges.
 Once all the networks have been defined, we add each edge to the individual's interaction diary (which are single-linked lists as deletion is not required).